revelrylabs/harmonium/PRD.md

 Harmonium is a React component library by Revelry Labs (v8.0.3).
 Its core philosophy — design-token-driven theming, semantic class names, opinionated defaults — directly addresses the most vocal criticisms of Tailwind CSS and shadcn/ui.
 However, the implementation is outdated (class components, Enzyme, jQuery, SCSS-only, no TypeScript, React 15+).
 This PRD defines a ground-up rebuild that preserves the design philosophy while delivering a modern, competitive library.

-**Positioning**: "The component library for teams that ship products, not design systems."
-Real npm packages.
+**Positioning**: "Ship products, not utility classes."
+A complete design system out of the box — install, import, and build.
+No assembling primitives, no configuring class utilities, no copy-pasting component source code.
 Design-token theming.
 Semantic markup.
 Accessible by default.

 ---